apache/nuttx/fs/smartfs/README.txt

   The SMART MTD block layer reserves some logical sector numbers for internal use, including

     Sector 0:     The Format Sector.
-Has a format signture, format version, etc.
+Has a format signature, format version, etc.
+                  Also contains wear leveling information if enabled.
+    Sector 1-2:   Additional wear-leveling info storage if needed.
-    Sector 1:    The 1st (or only) Root Directory entry Sector 2-8:  Additional root directories when Multi-Mount points are supported.
+    Sector 3:     The 1st (or only) Root Directory entry Sector 4-10:  Additional root directories when Multi-Mount points are supported.
-    Sector 9-11: Reserved (maybe for sector wear-leveling, etc.)
+    Sector 11-12: Reserved

   To perform allocations, the SMART MTD block layer searches each erase block on the device to identify the one with the most free sectors.
 Free sectors